General Ideas To Keep In Mind

 - stern draw

-- normally used to limit spin in kayak
+- normally used to increase size of kayak arc in water

 - go wide with stroke